s3cur3/quokka/docs/comment_directives.md

 Quokka will skip sorting entities that have comments inside them, though sorting can still be forced with `# quokka:sort`.
 Finally, when `autosort` is enabled, a specific entity can be skipped by adding `# quokka:skip-sort` on the line above it.

+Sorting within Ecto queries can be disabled by specifying `exclude: [:autosort_ecto]`.
+If your codebase makes use of `union` queries, this option may be desirable, since `union` matches on position and not on name.

+**Note on Ecto Query Detection**: Quokka uses pattern matching to identify Ecto queries and will skip autosorting maps within:
+- Remote calls to `Ecto.Query.from(...)`
+- Local `from` macro calls that include an `in` clause (e.g., `from u in "users", ...`)

+This detection is designed to prevent false positives while catching the most common Ecto query patterns.
+Non-Ecto functions named `from` will not be affected.

 #### Examples

 When `autosort: [:map]` is enabled: